Bismi Llahir Rahmanir Rahim

 The Prophet ﷺ also encouraged the Companions (Allah be pleased with them) to feed other fasting people.
 He ﷺ said that the host would share in the reward of the fasting person’s fast, without diminishing anything from their reward for fasting.
 [Tirmidhi]

-The following is a basic summary of the sunnas:
+The following video is a basic summary of the sunnas:

 May Allah Most High grant us the tawfiq to live up to all of these sunna actions during this Ramadan.